 They were trying to keep their beers cold!
 Did not work with a water temperature of 26 degrees!
 LOL

 Yes there are insects in Sweden, you are in to the wild.
 But in all honesty it was not that bad at all.
 There were only a few mosquitos and sometimes those annoying flies that sting.
 Some people found ticks so be aware of them.

 Long time ago when doing volunteering work in the jungle in Costa Rica I learned how to deal with them.
 Everyone will advice you to bring mosquito repellent, but there literally is only one solution: wear long sleeves and long pants.
-I always wear my comfy Qatar Airways pyjama pants from that day I flew Qatar Airways First Class.
+I always wear my comfy Qatar Airways pyjama pants from that day I got to fly Qatar Airways First Class: Qsuite.
 Check out the video here.